10up/wp-local-docker/readme.md

 ## Xdebug

 Xdebug is configured to run in remote debugging mode for Mac and Linux setups.
-If you are running Windows, replace the IP address on `config/php-fpm/docker-php-ext-xdebug.ini` to the IP address of your Network Bridge Adapter.
+If you are running Windows, replace the IP address on `config/php-fpm/docker-php-ext-xdebug.ini` with the IP of your Network Bridge Adapter.

 ### Debugging